-The Group had to obtain regulatory clearances for the Combination in over 30 jurisdictions and certain regulatory authorities imposed conditions in connection therewith, including the United States, South Africa, Botswana, Malawi, Zambia, Zimbabwe, Ecuador, Colombia, El Salvador, Australia and Moldova.

-The terms and conditions of any authorisations, approvals and/or clearances obtained to date, or other actions taken by a regulatory authority following the closing of the Combination to obtain further authorisations, approvals and/or clearances may require, among other things, the divestiture of the Group's assets or businesses to third parties, changes to the Group's operations, restrictions on its ability to operate in certain jurisdictions, restrictions on the two businesses combining their operations in certain jurisdictions or other commitments to regulatory authorities regarding ongoing operations.
-Any such actions could have a material adverse effect on the Issuer's business and diminish substantially the synergies and the advantages which it expects to achieve from the Combination.
+For example, the Group had to obtain regulatory clearances for the Combination in over 30 jurisdictions, and certain regulatory authorities imposed conditions in connection therewith, including the United States, South Africa, Botswana, Malawi, Zambia, Zimbabwe, Ecuador, Colombia, El Salvador, Australia and Moldova.
+The terms and conditions of any authorisations, approvals and/or clearances obtained to date, or other actions taken by a regulatory authority following the closing of the Combination to obtain further authorizations, approvals and/or clearances may require, among other things, the divestiture of the Group's assets or businesses to third parties, changes to the Group's operations, restrictions on its ability to operate in certain jurisdictions, restrictions on the two businesses combining their operations in certain jurisdictions or other commitments to regulatory authorities regarding ongoing operations.
+Any such actions could have a material adverse effect on the Group's business and diminish substantially the the advantages which it expects to achieve from the Combination or any subsequent M&A activity.

-In addition, divestitures and other commitments made in order to obtain regulatory approvals, or the Issuer's failure to comply with such commitments, may have an adverse effect on its business, results of operations, financial condition and prospects.
-These or any conditions, remedies or changes also reduce the price the Issuer is able to obtain for such disposals or imposing additional costs on or limiting its revenues, any of which might have a material adverse effect on the Issuer and its results of operations.
+In addition, divestitures and other commitments made in order to obtain regulatory approvals, or the Group's failure to comply with such commitments, may have an adverse effect on its business, results of operations, financial condition and prospects.
+These or any conditions, remedies or changes also reduce the price the Group is able to obtain for such disposals or imposing additional costs on or limiting its revenues, any of which might have a material adverse effect on the Group and its results of operations.